 Does My Child Go Back Alone?

-Parents are welcome to accompany their child to the treatment area on the first initial visit.
+Parents are welcome (and encouraged) to accompany their child to the treatment area on the initial visit.
 This gives you the opportunity to see our team in action.
-During future appointments, we suggest that you allow your child to come back with a staff member.
-This helps us to establish a closer rapport with your child and gain their confidence, which will help to overcome apprehension.
-However, if you choose to accompany your child to the treatment room, we ask that you assume the role of a “silent observer”.
+Our pediatric dentists are happy to have one parent back in the treatment area for any future treatment as long as the parent assumes the role of a “silent observer”.
 If more than one person is speaking at a time, your child may become confused.
+Siblings and other family members are asked to wait in the waiting area.
 Our goal is to establish trust and cooperation between your child and our team.
-Studies and experience have shown that most children over the age of 3 react more positively when permitted to experience the dental visit on their own and in an environment designed for children.

 We encourage parents to relax in our reception room during the child’s visit.
 This helps us develop a one-on-one relationship of trust and cooperation with your child and allows us to have their undivided attention.